deepstreamIO/ds-demo-spaceshooter/README.md

 ![controls](./tutorial-images/4-controls.png)

 Each spaceship will be individually controlled by a player via a smartphone-turned-gamepad.
 The control scheme is simple: Touching the left pad moves the ship, touching the right pad shoots, both are independent and work at 360 degrees - if you've ever played games like [Super Smash TV](https://www.youtube.com/watch?v=GdA_-2hnhJY) on the Super Nintendo you know the drill.
-Add a fullscreen toggle and a connection status indicator and we're good to go.

-On the technical site, the gamepad is just another HTML page with its own CSS and JavaScript.
-Both gamepads and the game itself are connected to a deepstream server.
+Technically, the gamepad is just another [HTML page](https://github.com/deepstreamIO/ds-demo-spaceshooter/blob/master/controls/index.html) with its own [CSS](https://github.com/deepstreamIO/ds-demo-spaceshooter/blob/master/controls/controls.css) and [JavaScript](https://github.com/deepstreamIO/ds-demo-spaceshooter/blob/master/controls/controls.js).
+Both the controls and the game are connected to a deepstream server.
 User-input from each player's gamepad is stored in a [record](https://deepstream.io/tutorials/core/datasync-records/) which deepstream syncs with the game itself.

 ![architecture](./tutorial-images/5-architecture.png)

 ### Starting a deepstream server
 From here on, you'll need a running deepstream server.
 Just get the version for your operating system from the [install page](https://deepstream.io/install/) and follow the instructions there.

-### Building the controls
+### Connecting to the server
 Once your server is running, its time to get started on the controls.
 We'll gloss over the [HTML](https://github.com/deepstreamIO/ds-demo-spaceshooter/blob/master/controls/index.html) and [CSS](https://github.com/deepstreamIO/ds-demo-spaceshooter/blob/master/controls/controls.css) and focus purely on the JavaScript part.

-### Connecting to the server
 deepstream uses small client libraries to connect to the server and interact with it.
 For our example, we'll need the JavaScript client.
 You can get it from a CDN

 ```html